henriqueassis2003/HenriquePolinomios/README.md

 <h3>Removing gunction before plot</h3>

-To remove a function before plotting, the command is
+To remove a function before plotting, the command is:

 ```python
 variable.plot_remove(label)